Resources for Citizens

 Data centers are the physical infrastructure that powers the internet, cloud computing, and AI.
 Every time you search online, stream video, or ask ChatGPT a question, your request goes to a data center.

 Modern AI data centers are enormous: 200,000+ square feet, consuming as much electricity as a small city, running 24/7.
-They look like large warehouses but inside are thousands of servers processing AI workloads.

 Why Your Community?